DennisGross/gimitest/examples/README.md

 CMARL (Concurrent Multi-Agent Reinforcement Learning) testing represents another distinct application of Gimitest, aimed at evaluating agents in concurrent multi-agent environments.
 For this testing, we use the Waterworld environment, where agents operate simultaneously in a shared space.
 The evaluation involves testing the agents' performance with varying numbers of evaders (targets the agent needs to capture) and poisons (hazardous elements the agent must avoid).

 ## Plotting the results
 The results of any experiment can be plotted as in the paper with the scripts *plot_results.py*.
 Remind to change the paths of the log files if needed.

+## Automated Testing with LLMs
+This experiment uses the OpenAI GPT model gpt-4-turbo to analyze the Gymnasium environment source code to generate own test cases.
+This experiment's goal is to show the potential of GPT models in automated testing of reinforcement learning environments.
+To run the experiment, please use an own API key, copy the code outside the repository, install gimitest and run the script.
+First, it extract essential parameters for testing from the environment source code.
+Then, it founds the domain intervals for the parameters.
+Afterwards, it generates test cases for the environment.
+Then, it runs the test cases and logs the results.
+Finally, analyze the results.